-Our brand new Animal Academy offers a range of services for our furry (and not so furry) friends, from grooming and healthcare through to behaviour classes and hydrotherapy for injury recovery.
+Our Animal Studies Centre offers a range of services for our furry (and not so furry) friends, from grooming and healthcare through to behaviour classes and hydrotherapy for injury recovery.
 All services are provided by fully qualified staff with support from the students on our animal care programmes.
 Both private appointments and vet referrals are welcome.

 The Canine Health Studio offers a hydrotherapy service for the vets in the local area.
 Myerscough College Canine Rehabilitation and Fitness (MCCRF) was established in 2007 and since then has helped many dogs back into health, linking with established orthopaedic and neurological secondary referral specialists.